Length of a module: Length of a ring

+The length of a ring $R$ is the length of the longest chain of ideals; that is, the length of $R$ considered as a module over itself by left multiplication.
+By contrast, the Krull dimension of $R$ is the length of the longest chain of prime ideals.

 Properties

 Finite length and finite modules

 If an $R$-module $M$ has finite length, then it is finitely generated.
 If R is a field, then the converse is also true.

 Relation to Artinian and Noetherian modules

 An $R$-module $M$ has finite length if and only if it is both a Noetherian module and an Artinian module (cf. Hopkins' theorem).
 Since all Artinian rings are Noetherian, this implies that a ring has finite length if and only if it is Artinian.